 Etiology of Pulmonary Alveolar Proteinosis

-Pulmonary alveolar proteinosis is most often idiopathic and occurs in otherwise healthy men and women between 30 and 50 yr.
-Rare secondary forms occur in patients with acute silicosis, Pneumocystis jirovecii infection, hematologic cancers, or immunosuppression by drugs and in patients with significant inhalation exposures to aluminum, titanium, cement, and cellulose dusts.
+Pulmonary alveolar proteinosis is most often idiopathic and occurs in otherwise healthy men and women between 30 and 50 years.
+Rare secondary forms occur in patients with acute silicosis Silicosis Silicosis is caused by inhalation of unbound (free) crystalline silica dust and is characterized by nodular pulmonary fibrosis.
+Chronic silicosis initially causes no symptoms or only mild dyspnea... read more , Pneumocystis jirovecii infection Pneumocystis jirovecii Pneumonia Pneumocystis jirovecii is a common cause of pneumonia in immunosuppressed patients, especially in those infected with human immunodeficiency virus (HIV) and in those receiving systemic corticosteroids... read more , hematologic cancers, or immunosuppression by drugs and in patients with significant inhalation exposures to aluminum, titanium, cement, and cellulose dusts.
 Rare congenital forms that cause neonatal respiratory failure also exist.

 Alveoli are filled with acellular lipoprotein surfactant that stains periodic acid–Schiff (PAS) positive.
 Alveolar and interstitial cells remain normal.
 Posterobasal lung segments are mostly affected.
 The pleura and mediastinum are unaffected.

 Most patients with pulmonary alveolar proteinosis present with progressive exertional dyspnea and weight loss, fatigue, malaise, or low-grade fever.
 Cough, occasionally producing chunky or gummy sputum, occurs but is less common.
 Clubbing and cyanosis are uncommon.
 Inspiratory crackles are rare because alveoli are fluid-filled; when crackles are present, they suggest infection.